NathanClouseAX/AAXWarehouseDimensionLink/README.md

 # Warehouse Dimension Link
 #### What is it?
 This community customization will allow the system to create financial dimensions based on site and warehouse values already configured.
-Additionally, it can default or lock a fiancial dimesnion from a warehouse onto a transaction.
+Additionally, it can default or lock a financial dimension from a warehouse onto a transaction.
 This version is specific to V10 for Dynamics 365 for Finance and Operations.
 #### Great but do you have a demo I can watch?
 Coming Soon.
 #### Who made it?